manursutil/py-template/docs/contributing.md

 - CI/CD integrations (GitLab CI, etc.)
 - Developer tools (MyPy, Pre-commit, Black, etc.)

-If you’d like to propose one, please open an issue first so we can discuss it.
+If you'd like to propose one, please open an issue first so we can discuss it.

 ## Code Style